Login | About Us | Contact Us | Search Connect With ODMP Facebook Twitter

 Family, Friends & Fellow Officers Remember...

-Sheila Gail Pyle
+Deputy Sheriff Sheila Gail Pyle

-Trinity County Sheriff's Department, Texas
+Trinity County Sheriff's Office, Texas

-End of Watch: Friday, November 3, 2000
+End of Watch Friday, November 3, 2000

 Reflections for Deputy Sheriff Sheila Gail Pyle